 In 2009 the festival was on hiatus as the organization was rebuilt from scratch by a cadre of recent enthusiasts and board members from its early years.
 The new board established a nonprofit organization—Ashland New Plays Festival, Inc.—with zero dollars in the bank.
 Because the 2009 call for scripts had been canceled, it was too late to mount a full-scale national festival, but the new board presented the ANPF Student Spotlight (four staged one-act plays) and a remount of EM Lewis’s Song of Extinction (ANPF 2008) at OSF’s Carpenter Hall as fundraisers.
 In 2010 the traditional festival was back, and the organization has been growing steadily ever since.

-In recent years, under the guidance of now-retired artistic director Douglas Rowe, ANPF expanded its offerings by adding theatrical readings in support of the flagship festival, including David Rambo’s God’s Man in Texas, Arthur Miller’s Death of a Salesman, Lee Blessing’s A Walk in the Woods, Molly Tinsley’s The Limits of Bliss, William Gibson’s Golda’s Balcony, Richard Manley’s Quietus, Sarah Ruhl’s In the Next Room (or the vibrator play), and Tom Mula’s Jacob Marley’s Christmas Carol.
-Most of these were onetime productions, but ANPF Theatre Talk interviews, added in 2012, are ongoing, and the ANPF Board of Directors continues to explore ways to raise funds and bring exciting theatrical events to the Rogue Valley.
+Under the guidance of now-retired artistic director Douglas Rowe, ANPF expanded its offerings by adding theatrical readings in support of the flagship festival, including David Rambo’s God’s Man in Texas, Arthur Miller’s Death of a Salesman, Lee Blessing’s A Walk in the Woods, Molly Tinsley’s The Limits of Bliss, William Gibson’s Golda’s Balcony, Richard Manley’s Quietus, Sarah Ruhl’s In the Next Room (or the vibrator play), and Tom Mula’s Jacob Marley’s Christmas Carol.
+Most of these were one-time productions, but ANPF Theatre Talk interviews, added in 2012, are ongoing, and the ANPF Board of Directors continues to explore ways to raise funds and bring exciting theatrical events to the Rogue Valley all year round.

 For our flagship festival in October, the winning playwrights are in residence for an entire week.
 During this fertile time, they talk with other playwrights, receive counsel from our host playwright, and have ample opportunities to discuss their plays in informal social settings.
 Testimonials from past winners attest to the value of our festival—its supportive atmosphere, instant feedback, and emphasis on the words.
 Additional evidence of the value of the experience is that many winning playwrights continue to submit work to us.
 Dori Appel, Robert Barnett, Bob Clyman, Leonard Gross, Robert Koon, Richard Manley, James McLindon, Jamie Pachino, and Carla Seaquist are among those whose scripts have won more than once.
-In 2016, we added Beth Kander who won for Hazardous Materials at ANPF 2016 and for The Bottle Tree at ANPF 2015.
-The success stories of plays emerging from our relatively small festival are too numerous to list.
+In 2016, we added Beth Kander to this list for winning at ANPF 2016 with Hazardous Materials and for The Bottle Tree at ANPF 2015.
+The success stories of plays emerging from our relatively small festival are too numerous to list here, so we have a Where Are They Now? page that keeps up with past winning plays and playwrights’ awards and world premieres.

 ANPF has made its mark both locally and nationally, and from the very beginning three key elements have been necessary for a successful festival: the selection of exciting new plays by exceptional playwrights, world-class directors and actors who bring life to the pages, and the many people behind the scenes who do their parts to make ANPF one of the premier new play festivals in the country.

-As we celebrate our twenty-sixth year, we like to think that the work of the next generation of great American playwrights might begin with a reading at ANPF.
+As we celebrate our twenty-seventh year, we like to think that the work of the next generation of great American playwrights might begin with a reading at ANPF.